-'Mad Mike' Hughes dies while attempting to launch a homemade rocket
+Daredevil 'Mad Mike' Hughes dies while attempting to launch a homemade rocket

-(CNN)"Mad Mike" Hughes died during an attempt to launch his homemade rocket Saturday.
+(CNN)Daredevil "Mad Mike" Hughes died during an attempt to launch his homemade rocket Saturday.

 "Our thoughts and prayers go out to Mike Hughes' family and friends during this difficult time.
 It was always his dream to do this launch, and Science Channel was there to chronicle his journey," the Science Channel said in a statement.

-Note: CORRECTION: The story has been updated to clarify that the Science Channel was documenting the launch as part of a future series.